Maintenance Requirements by System and Appliance

 Do I need a home inspection to keep my home warranty valid?

 Ongoing formal home inspections are generally not required to maintain your home warranty coverage.
-However, many providers conduct or require an inspection at enrollment to document pre-existing conditions, and the technician dispatched during a claim functions as an informal inspection.
+However, some providers conduct or encourage an inspection at enrollment to document pre-existing conditions, and the technician dispatched during a claim functions as an informal inspection.
 Most plans also have a 30-day waiting period after enrollment before coverage activates.
 The most important "inspection" requirement in practice is simply demonstrating that you've consistently maintained covered systems through professional service records.